Club Cooper is our Wine Club. Joining Club Cooper has many benefits and a simple commitment from you.

 You will receive over the course of the year one case of wine (winemaker’s choice of Mountain Brook or Discovery Heights wines) in four separate installments.
 Wines will be made available at members-only pick-up parties and at the wine tasting room.
 For an additional charge, we will ship them to you.

 Your wine club case will be charged at a 15% discount to our retail prices.
-You will also receive a 15% discount off of the retail price of additional cases of wine you purchase (a 5% additional discount on top of the standard 10% case purchase discount).
+You will also receive a 15% discount off of the retail price of additional cases of wine you purchase at the tasting room to take home or via the website for delivery.

 We will also have club member only events throughout the year.

 Club members will receive early registration benefits for many events at Mountain Brook Vineyards during the year.

 You commit to a minimum purchase of 12 bottles (one case) each year.
 Releases will be four times a year (three bottles each release).
 We will charge your credit card on the release date and you can pick up your wines at release at the Winery or have them shipped to you (extra charges apply).
 Releases will ordinarily be in November, February and May and August.

 You will agree to provide us with a credit card that will remain on file.
 You will be charged during the week of release at a 15% discount off the retail prices for the wines included in each shipment (10% case discount + 5% additional club discount).
 If you have asked for the wine to shipped to you, the additional charges will also be charged to your credit card on file.

 Cooper is the Mountain Brook Vineyards original (and only) official winery dog.
 (Yes – he even has his own Facebook page ).
 He is an adorable yellow Labrador retriever who seeks to make everyone, young and old, feel welcome and happy during your visits to Mountain Brook.

 Coopering (the professional)